-In detail, the following information is given and divided into 2 parts (Device Information and Network Information):
+In details, the following information is given and divided into 2 parts (Device Information and Network Information):

-- Device Information - o Model Name, as its name implies, shows the device's model - Device Name shows a given name of the device in which the default value is the MAC address of the LAN interface. - Kernel Version is the value of the version of the kernel firmware of the device. - o AP Version is the value of the version of the application firmware of the device. - o Bootloader Version is the version of the program that loads the operating system of the device. - CPLD Version is the version of the Complex Programmable Logic Device (logic device) of the device. - Network Information shows information about the wired network interface on the device. - LAN: This will display the current MAC Address, and IP Address of the Ethernet interface.
+- Device Information - o Model Name, as its name implies, shows the device's model. - Device Name shows a given name of the device in which the default value is the MAC address of the LAN interface. - Kernel Version is the value of the version of the kernel firmware of the device. - AP Version is the value of the version of the application firmware of the device. - Bootloader Version is the version of the program that loads the operating system of the device. - CPLD Version is the version of the Complex Programmable Logic Device (logic device) of the device. - Network Information shows information about the wired and wireless network interfaces on the device. - o LAN1: This will display the current MAC Address, and IP Address of the Ethernet interface. - o 3G/4G: The RSSI (Received Signal Strength Indicator) of the 3G/4G signal is shown, as well as its assigned IP address.
+Here the Tx/Rx statistics are also displayed.

-4.5 Network Settings
+4.5 Wizard